ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Construct from KMC counters
 """""""""""""""""""""""""""

-Apart from the standard FASTA/FASTQ/VCF input formats (also gzipped), a graph can be construction from k-mer counters produced by the `KMC <https://github.com/refresh-bio/KMC>`_ tool.
+Apart from the standard FASTA/FASTQ/VCF input formats (uncompressed or gzipped), a graph can be constructed from k-mer counts produced by the `KMC <https://github.com/refresh-bio/KMC>`_ tool.

 KMC is extremely efficient in counting k-mers and can be used to quickly pre-process the input and deduplicate/count/filter the input k-mers.